Saptapadi:7 Hindu Marriage Vows Decoded – विवाह के 7 वचन

 Shastra says One should seek a girl who is endowed with beauty, intelligence, good moral character, other auspicious features and who is healthy in mind, body and soul level.

 The concept of Gotra is the lineage of male rishi derives.
 But nowadays nobody knows their own Gotra then there is no further question of matchmaking and compatibility because Hindu text says, one should not marry the person having the same gotra.
 These gotras died out in India and it is used only in the marriage ceremony for the sake of formality.

-A woman takes her husband gotra after the marriage because the bride gotra changes and thus she and her children bear the same gotra and therefore according to the Hindu Shastra, one should not allow for marrying the same gotra or clan.
+A woman takes her husband gotra after the marriage because of the bride gotra changes and thus she and her children bear the same gotra and therefore according to the Hindu Shastra, one should not allow for marrying the same gotra or clan.

 But in some south Indian family and Maharashtra also, marrying the same gotra is permissible which I think should be stopped as these invite defective childbirth and destructive marriages.
 Hence we can see more divorce and separation cases in India for a decade.